-The relationship of depreciation to useful lives, and the nature of depreciation as an allocation process, not a valuation process, is noted in the definition offered in paragraph 56 of the AICPA's Accounting Terminology Bulletin no. 1, Review and Resumé (1953).
+32. The relationship of depreciation to useful lives, and the nature of depreciation as an allocation process, not a valuation process, is noted in the definition offered in Accounting Terminology Bulletin No. 1, paragraph 56:

 Depreciation accounting is a system of accounting which aims to distribute the cost or other basic value of tangible capital assets, less salvage (if any), over the estimated useful life of the unit (which may be a group of assets) in a systematic and rational manner.
-It is a process of allocation, not of valuation. . . .
+It is a process of allocation, not valuation....

-Depreciation of a productive facility is described as follows in paragraph 5 of chapter 9C, Accounting Research Bulletin no. 43, Emergency Facilities-Depreciation and Amortization.
+33. Depreciation of a productive facility is described as follows in paragraph 5 of Chapter 9C, Accounting Research Bulletin No. 43, Emergency Facilities--Depreciation and Amortization.